 lifelong love for cricket and a growing disquiet with the way cricketers were being evaluated, over the last two decades particularly, led to the ideas that eventually formed Impact Index in 2009.
 As the main idea evolved and began holding up to all kinds of scrutiny, he decided to commit himself full-time to it to take it to its fullest potential.
 Otherwise, he has been a writer/filmmaker whose novel Local was published in 2005.
-He has also made four feature films – including Hulla (2008) and Leaving Home – the Life & Music of Indian Ocean (2010) – the latter opened the Indian Panorama at the International Film Festival of India at Goa, in November 2010.
+He has also made five feature films – including Hulla (2008) and Leaving Home – the Life & Music of Indian Ocean (2010) – the latter opened the Indian Panorama at the International Film Festival of India at Goa, in November 2010.
 It also won the National Film Award.
 In Feb-March 2011, he also did a 30-episode video diary (with Gokul Chakravarthy) on the Cricket World Cup for Cricinfo called Running Between the Cricket.
 He is the chief custodian of Impact Index currently and the editor of this website.

 is an alumnus of St. Stephen’s College and the London School of Economics.
 He has worked at Citibank, on the Commonwealth Games team, Cricbuzz and Star Sports, which he left in order to fully utilise his educational skill-set of Mathematics and Statistics to help take the world’s only proper cricket analytics system to its next level.
 He hopes matching his training with his biggest passion will help in expressing himself to the fullest, something which his second-biggest passion (food) does not always.